Last Updated on January 16, 2022 by Sandra Adamson

 I am overloaded with equipment and crazy about backing up everything on four external hard drives.
 I don’t ever want to go to a wedding couple and say I’ve lost your images.
 That is why all four of my full frame cameras have dual card slots.
 Every image is written to both cards.
 Knock on wood, if one card ever fails, I have that second duplicate card.
 Ask me about my lenses and speedlights during a consult, there are too many to mention.
 View more information on my wedding photography education and equipment.

-It’s very important to ask as many questions as you can.
+It’s very important to think about questions to ask a wedding photographer before you have your wedding consult with them.
+Ask as many questions as you can.
 Take the time to get to know the wedding photographer you are considering.
-Most photographers will even give you a free engagement session and I have been known to give them away too when you book your wedding with me.
+Think about having an engagement session with them to get a feel for their style and how they work.
 This does help prepare you for the way they will work on your wedding day.
 No question is irrelevant if you are talking to the right photographer.

 Capturing your L❤VE story is my passion…let’s chat!